-- 9. In November 2003, in a letter to the Foreign Secretary, the Bar Human Rights Committee raised concerns about "the transit of any detainees across UK territory, for example, by landing by air on the island of Diego Garcia before being transported [off-shore]". - 10.
+- 8. In November 2003, in a letter to the Secretary of State, the Bar Human Rights Committee raised concerns about "the transit of any detainees across UK territory, for example, by landing by air on the island of Diego Garcia before being transported [off-shore]". - 9.
 In response to these concerns, the HMG's position was initially that no rendition operations had taken place via Diego Garcia: